-New EU Toy Safety Regulation
+What Is the New EU Toy Safety Regulation?

 What You Really Need to Know

-New EU Toy Safety Regulations
+What Is the New EU Toy Safety Regulation?

 On 13 October 2025, the Council of the EU approved its position on a new Toy Safety Regulation that will replace Directive 2009/48/EC.
 The Regulation tightens chemical controls, introduces a mandatory Digital Product Passport (DPP) and strengthens enforcement to keep unsafe toys out of the EU market.
 Final entry into force still requires European Parliament endorsement.
 Consilium